 In January 1776, before the publication of Common Sense, the colonists were divided more-or-less equally into three groups.
 One third were Patriots willing to fight for independence.
 Another third were still loyal to King George III and Parliament.
 The final third was undecided, sympathetic to colonial grievances, but unready to risk war by severing all ties to Great Britain.

-In Common Sense, Paine argued that it was absurd for an Island to rule a Continent, that America could avoid European conflicts by being free of Great Britain, that London was too far from America to rule it, and that the King and Parliament would inevitably rule for Britains benefit, not Americas.
-Paines eloquent arguments influenced a large part of the undecided group to support American independence.
-It was this surge of popular support that allowed the delegates to the Second Continental Congress in Philadelphia in July 1776 to declare independence.
+In Common Sense, Paine argued that it was absurd for an island to rule a Continent, that America could avoid European conflicts by being free of Great Britain, that London was too far from America to rule it, and that the King and Parliament would inevitably rule for Britains benefit, not Americas.
+Paine's eloquent arguments influenced a large part of the undecided group to support American independence.
+It was this surge of popular support that allowed the delegates to the Second Continental Congress in Philadelphia on July 1776 to declare independence.
 In short, in less than six months this small pamphlet altered the course of American history.

 Perhaps the sentiments contained in the following pages, are not YET sufficiently fashionable to procure them general favour; a long habit of not thinking a thing WRONG, gives it a superficial appearance of being RIGHT, and raises at first a formidable outcry in defense of custom.
 But the tumult soon subsides.
 Time makes more converts than reason.
 As a long and violent abuse of power, is generally the Means of calling the right of it in question (and in Matters too which might never have been thought of, had not the Sufferers been aggravated into the inquiry) and as the King of England hath undertaken in his OWN RIGHT, to support the Parliament in what he calls THEIRS, and as the good people of this country are grievously oppressed by the combination, they have an undoubted privilege to inquire into the pretensions of both, and equally to reject the usurpation of either.
 In the following sheets, the author hath studiously avoided every thing which is personal among ourselves.
 Compliments as well as censure to individuals make no part thereof.
 The wise, and the worthy, need not the triumph of a pamphlet; and those whose sentiments are injudicious, or unfriendly, will cease of themselves unless too much pains are bestowed upon their conversion.
 The cause of America is in a great measure the cause of all mankind.
 Many circumstances hath, and will arise, which are not local, but universal, and through which the principles of all Lovers of Mankind are affected, and in the Event of which, their Affections are interested.
 The laying a Country desolate with Fire and Sword, declaring War against the natural rights of all Mankind, and extirpating the Defenders thereof from the Face of the Earth, is the Concern of every Man to whom Nature hath given the Power of feeling; of which Class, regardless of Party Censure, is the AUTHOR.